 How to Add Multiple Layers of Paint to Furniture

-After memphis blue, add your second layer of paint.
+After the initial blue, add your second layer of paint.
 In this layered painting technique, the next layer is metallic silver.

 On to the third paint layer.
-The next layer of paint is a bold teal called Jade.
+The next layer of paint is a bold teal.

-Next, we see-saw from dark to light and add a lighter blue called ByGone Blue.
+Next, we see-saw from dark to light and add a lighter blue.

-After the light blue, we revert back to a dark and add a royal/navy blue paint layer called Sailor.
+After the light blue, we revert back to a dark and add a royal/navy blue paint layer.

 Blending the Layered Paint Finish